File System and Disk Management

 Linux

-In this challenge, you will learn how to extend an existing logical volume on a Linux system.
+In this challenge, you will learn how to configure hostname resolution on a Linux system, including static and dynamic hostname resolution.

 Red Hat Enterprise Linux